Snowflake-Labs/sfquickstarts/site/sfguides/src/accelerating_data_teams_with_snowflake_and_dbt_cloud_hands_on_lab/accelerating_data_teams_with_snowflake_and_dbt_cloud_hands_on_lab.md

 This is the end result of using the `ref` function throughout your project to reference your models as it allows dbt to build dependencies and lineage.
 The lineage graph is a powerful feature that gets more powerful as your project gets bigger and allows you to have much more informed architecture discussions as your project continues to grow.

 Let’s commit our work for the section.
-Click the `commit` button and provide a message like `tests and docs` to save your most recent changes.
+Click the `Commit and push` button and provide a message like `tests and docs` to save your most recent changes.

 <!-- ------------------------ -->